Embroidery - Artwork & Digitizing Guide

 Artwork FAQs

-Yes—basic cleanup is often included with digitizing.
+Yes—basic cleanup is often included with setup/digitizing.
 Full redraws are quoted after we review your file.

 We match as closely as thread libraries allow and include a color-callout on your proof.
 Physical sew-outs are available for critical approvals.